EverlastEngineering/imac4-1-to-windows10x64/README.md

 ## Step 8 - Graphics Drivers

 Now, here's a problem.
 I found that NO drivers worked for my ATI Radeon X1600 graphics card.
 You might have success with the Bootcamp driver found at `/Drivers/Apple/x64/AppleDisplayInstaller64.exe` inside the *Bootcamp4.0.4033.zip* but mine didn't work.
-So, I found these drivers for the ATI Mobility FireGL V5200 located at `http://www.catalog.update.microsoft.com/Search.aspx?q=v5200`.
+So, I found these drivers for the ATI Mobility FireGL V5200 which includes support for the x1600 located at `http://www.catalog.update.microsoft.com/Search.aspx?q=v5200`.
 However, the cab extracts strangely so I've made a zip file bundle in this repo which has all the files and the duplicate folder under which allow it to install.

 In order to install them, you must:
+ - download the file `ati-drivers.zip` from this repo at https://github.com/jasoncopp/imac4-1-to-windows10x64/blob/master/video-drivers/ati-drivers.zip
  - unzip the files in a folder of your choice
  - browse to device manager
  - right click on the video driver